Dennis Johnson (athlete)

-Dennis Osric Johnson (6 May 1939 – 22 April 2021) was a Jamaican sprinter who equalled the world record, 9.3 seconds, for the 100-yard dash in 1961.
+Dennis Osric Johnson OD (6 May 1939 – 22 April 2021) was a Jamaican sprinter who equalled the world record, 9.3 seconds, for the 100-yard dash in 1961.
 Johnson later became a coach and advisor, and the architect of the Jamaican athletics programme.

 Track career

 Born in Jamaica in 1939, Johnson traveled to the United States for his college education.
 He studied at San Jose State College (now San Jose State University), where he was coached by the legendary sprints coach Bud Winter and was a member of the San Jose State Spartans track team.

 In 1959, he won a bronze medal at the 1959 Pan American Games in the 4 × 100 m relay as a member of a combined West Indies Federation team.

 In 1961, within a six-week period, he equalled the then world record for the 100 yards three times at 9.3 s: